One Retinoblastoma World 2020: Inspiring Global Support, Research and Action.

 Aloha One Retinoblastoma World 2021!

-We look forward to partnering with our friends in Australia and Pacific Rim countries to bring this conference to the region.
+We look forward to partnering with our friends in Australia and Pacific Rim countries to bring this conference to the region and the world.
 I am personally excited to plan another One Retinoblastoma World conference with our amazing USA board and scientific program co-chairs Dr. Jesse L. Berry from Children’s Hospital Los Angeles, and Dr. Sandra Staffieri from the Royal Children’s Hospital in Victoria, Australia.

 Thank you to all of the sponsors, panelists and participants of One Retinoblastoma World 2020.
-We can’t wait to say Aloha to you all at next year’s event!
+We can’t wait to say Aloha to you all at our 2021 event!

 Help Make Global Access a Reality in 2021